manorepo/CS5331_Visualization_Mano_Project1/README.md

 ## Future Work

 There is lot of scope to improve the application by adding the features that help for the analysis.
 Some of those features are
-- Clustering - We can make use of javascript library [kmeans-js](https://www.npmjs.com/package/kmeans-js)for clustering.
+- Clustering - We can make use of javascript library [kmeans-js](https://www.npmjs.com/package/kmeans-js) for clustering.
 - UnEmployment Predicton -
 - Integrating with other parameters like inflation rates, industry wise trends